nicoptere/SD-explorer/README.md

 #### inpainting

-the **inpainting** tab works a bit like the image to image. the difference is that you need to draw a mask in the zone. the mask is sent alongt the source image and the model will only _drive_ the painted area towards the prompt. there are 3 extra params on this tab: **size**, the brush size, **softness**, the _strength_ of the brush gradient and **alpha**, the opacity of the stroke. this is a rather incredible feature when you get used to it (addictive too).
+the **inpainting** tab works a bit like the image to image. the difference is that you need to draw a mask in the region. the mask is sent alongt the source image and the model will only _drive_ the painted area towards the prompt. there are 3 extra params on this tab: **size**, the brush size, **softness**, the _strength_ of the brush gradient and **alpha**, the opacity of the stroke. this is a rather incredible feature when you get used to it (addictive too).

-#### zone size
+#### region size

 it is recommended to keep 512 in width or height, smaller sizes (say 256*256) won't give good results (they'll be oversaturated).
 I limited the rect to 512*512 as it may become impossible for Node to receive Blobs bigger than that.